undistro/zora/docs/target-cluster.md

 | `KCONFIG_NAME`			| Name of the generated kubeconfig, defaulting to the value of `CONTEXT` plus the string "-kubeconfig.yaml" |
 | `SAMPLE_MANIFEST_NAME` 	| Name of the `Cluster` manifest sample, defaults to `cluster_sample.yaml` |

-The instructions presented in sequence dictate how to manually configure the target cluster.
+The next instructions explain how to manually configure your target clusters.

 ## Manual Configuration